[Ruby_E_Template slug="buzzstream-header"]

 Dolon Mondal

-Santa marta residence
+Santa Marta residence

 In a rare development inside Vatican City, seals were recently placed on the doors of certain rooms within the Santa Marta residence—the modern guesthouse where Pope Francis lives.
 First reported by several media outlets, this move has stirred global curiosity, with many wondering what could prompt such an action inside one of the most sacred institutions on earth.